qbrandon/FormToQueueItem/docs/Installation.md

 * Client Id

 Next, you need to get the ID of the Orchestrator Folder where the Process and Queue are defined.
-There are several ways, both of which require you to log into your Orchestrator service, then:
-* use your browser's development tool to inspect the Folder ID used in the request headers
-* access the following URL and get the ID from the results: `https://cloud.uipath.com/<AccountLogicalName>/<TenantLogicalName>/odata/Folders`
+Log into your Orchestrator service, then access the following URL and get the relevant ID from the results: `https://cloud.uipath.com/<AccountLogicalName>/<TenantLogicalName>/odata/Folders`
 Where you would replace the AccountLogicalName and TenantLogicalName with the values from the previous paragraph.
 The FolderId is an Interger.